Chaithumini/Timezone-Theme/README.md

 INTRODUCTION
 ------------

-The theme which displays the current time based on the timezone configured in the site using the custom module Timezone
+The theme which displays the current time based on the timezone configured in the site using the custom module custom_timezone

 REQUIREMENTS
 ------------